This Web Page is Memory

 numbers.
 The buildings were surrounded

-games of hide-and-seek.
-Five to eight
+childhood games of hide-and-seek.
+Five

-for the Auxiliary Fire Service during the war.
+the grounds for the Auxiliary Fire Service during the war.
+The two classes within the hut were

-The two classes within the hut were separated only by a pair of large hessian
+separated only by a pair of large hessian curtains, drawn back at play-time and

-curtains, drawn back at play-time and for lunch.
-A large coke boiler provided the communal
+for lunch.
+A large coke boiler provided

-heat: a low railing prevented us from
+the communal heat: a low railing

-objectionable smell of damp wool mingled with coke fumes.
+with the objectionable smell of damp wool mingled with coke fumes.
 My school life in those days generally

 lacked excitement;